jnbolsen/ezarr/README.md

   some features, you need a [PleX pass](https://www.plex.tv/nl/plex-pass/).
 - [Tautulli](https://tautulli.com/) - Monitoring application for PleX which can keep track of what has been watched, who watched it, when and where they watched it, and how it was watched.
-- [Jellyfin](https://jellyfin.org/) - For and alternative to PleX.
+- [Jellyfin](https://jellyfin.org/) (currently not used) - For and alternative to PleX.
 Which one you'd like to use is a matter of preference.
 You *could* even use both, although is probably a waste of resources.

 ## Using